-EQUIPMENT CLASS A (Under 16' in Length) CLASS I (16' , but under 26') Whistle or Horn Must have means of making an efficient sound signal.
-Visual Distress None Required During Daytime All recreational boats, we used on coastal waters, we includes the Great Lakes.
-Territorial Seas, and the waters directly connected the Great Lakes and the Territ Seas, up to a point where waters are less than two mode, must be equipped visual distress signals.
-Lights Proper light displays are required to be shown from sunset to sunrise.
+EQUIPMENT CLASS A (Under 16' in Length) CLASS I (16', but under 26') Whistle or Horn Must have means of making an efficient sound signal.
+Visual Distress None Required During Daytime All recreational boats, when used on coastal waters, which includes the Great Lakes, the Territorial Seas, and those Waters directly connected to the Great Lakes and the Territorial Seas, up to a point where the waters are less than two miles wide, must be equipped with visual distress signals.
+Inland and International Rules Navigational Lights Proper light displays are required to be shown from sunset to sunrise.
 Fire Extinguishers One B-1 U.S.C.G. or U.L. approved fire extinguisher unless the construction is such that explosive flammable vapors cannot be trapped, there are no closed compartments, no permanently installed fuel tanks on board.
-PFD'S Type I, II, III, or V for each person aboard.
-Type I, II, III, or V for each person aboard and one Type IV.
-Numbering All undocumented vessels equipped with propulsion machinery must be numbered in the state of principle use.
+PFDS Type I, II, III, or V for each person aboard.Type I, II, III, or V for each person aboard and one Type IV.
+Numbering All undocumented vessels equipped with propulsion machinery must be numbered in the state of principal use.
 Certificate of Number A valid certificate of number showing the numbers issued to a vessel must be on board whenever the vessel is in use.
 Display of Number Number must be painted or permanently attached to each of the forward halves of the vessel, and no other number may be displayed thereon.